Why just going to counselling isn’t enough

-As a counsellor it is my job to help them prepare, establish and work towards viable goals such as releasing feelings, understanding and changing thoughts and core beliefs, creating authentic connection with themselves and others, with creative and effective ways to address fear, worry, guilt or shame.
+As a counsellor it is my job to help them prepare, establish and work towards viable goals such as releasing feelings, understanding and changing thoughts and core beliefs, creating an authentic connection with themselves and others, with creative and effective ways to address fear, worry, guilt or shame.

 Next time you ask someone to go for counselling, be clear on the changes you want to see and use the attainment of those changes as the true benchmark of whether counselling is beneficial or not.